 Pfc.
 Robert Lee Young

 Pfc.
-Robert L. Young was born in 1914.
-He was the son of Thomas L. & Helen Young and grew up in Reading, Ohio, and on East South Street in Somerset, Ohio.
+Robert L. Young was born on November 30, 1914, to Thomas L. & Helen Young and grew up in Reading, Ohio, and on East South Street in Somerset, Ohio.
 After high school, he attended Findley College for three years and played basketball.
 He went to work with the Civilian Conservation Corps and Caterpillar tractor.

 In February 5, 1941, Robert was inducted into the U. S. Army in Cleveland, Ohio.
 He was sent to Fort Knox, Kentucky, where he joined C Company, 192nd Tank Battalion to bring the company up to full strength.
 At the time, the army attempted to use men from the home states of each company.
 Since C Company originated as a Ohio National Guard Tank Company, men from Ohio were put into it.
 After training as a tank driver at Ft.
 Knox, he went on maneuvers with the battalion in Louisiana.